Project-KONDA/data-value-clustering/README.md

 ![Evaluation](readme_images/evaluation.png)

 When the configuration is complete, the user can finally access the Refined Clustering.
-For this purpose, the Result View provides a statistical overview of the clustering and its visualisation in two-dimensional Cartesian space (cf. Sec.~\ref{par:visualisation}).
+For this purpose, the Result View provides a statistical overview of the clustering and its visualisation in two-dimensional Cartesian space.
 Most importantly, it allows saving and opening the clustering in an Excel file.

 ![Excel Excerpt](readme_images/clustering_v5.PNG)